 B.IV The Board’s proposed guidelines for compensation and other terms of employment for senior executives

 The Board proposes that the Annual General Meeting adopt the following guidelines for compensation and other terms of employment for senior executives.

 Indutrade shall apply compensation levels and terms of employment necessary to be able to recruit and retain management with high qualifications and the ability to achieve set objectives.
 The forms of compensation shall motivate members of the executive management to perform their utmost in order to safeguard the interests of the shareholders.

 The forms of compensation shall therefore be in line with the going rate in the market and shall be straightforward, long-term and quantifiable.
 Compensation of members of executive management shall normally consist of a fixed and a variable portion.
 The fixed salary for members of the executive management shall be in line with the going rate in the market and shall be commensurate with the individual’s expertise, responsibilities and performance.
 The variable portion shall reward achievement of clear goals to improve the Company’s and the respective business areas’ level of earnings and the Group’s growth, in simple and transparent structures.
-The variable compensation component for members of the executive management shall normally not exceed seven months’ salary and may never exceed SEK 12 million per person.
+The variable compensation component for members of the executive management shall normally not exceed seven months’ salary and may never exceed SEK 14 million.